-How to find what software your phone is running and why it matters
+It’s time to check what software version your phone is running

 Update yourself before you update your phone.

 This story has been updated.
 It was first published on June 16, 2019.

 Soon after you bring a shiny new smartphone home, you’ll start receiving a continuous stream of software updates from app makers, as well as operating system upgrades from Apple and Google.